Borissiakia

 Borissiakia is an extinct genus of chalicothere, a group of herbivorous, odd-toed ungulate (perissodactyl) mammals, that lived during the late Oligocene in Kazakhstan.
 They had claws that were likely used in a hook-like manner to pull down branches, suggesting they lived as bipedal browsers.

+Borissiakia reached 4 m in length and reached 2.3 m tall at the shoulders.
+It could weigh up to 600 kg.